Soccer positions are essential to understanding the beautiful game, and they shape the tactics and outcomes of matches.

 The Basics of Soccer Positions

-Before diving into specific soccer positions, let’s cover some basics.
+Before diving into specific soccer positions, let’s cover some basics about how teammates interact on the field.

 Soccer, also known as football outside North America, is played between two teams of eleven players each.